-Here at Spectrum Mental Health, our psychotherapists possess skills in a wide range of assessments, as well as therapeutic approaches for helping children, young people and adults who are experiencing difficulties.
+Here at Centric Mental Health, our psychotherapists possess skills in a wide range of assessments, as well as therapeutic approaches for helping children, young people and adults who are experiencing difficulties.

 Our psychotherapists can provide evidence-based treatment for a wide range of mental health conditions.
 We believe that symptoms of mental health difficulties are considered to be only part of the person and that problems do not define who you are.